 Have you ever noticed a yellow, triangle-shaped warning light with a circle around it on the dashboard of your BMW?
 It may appear sporadically or stay on permanently, and ABS and traction warning symbols could accompany it.
 The yellow triangle warning light indicates a problem with the DSC system, which stands for dynamic stability control.

-However, BMW DSC is a complex system whose operation relies on several sensors and devices.
+However, BMW DSC is a complex system that relies on several sensors and devices.
 Tracking down the root of the problem is not always straightforward and can result in unnecessary repairs.

-To help you narrow down the problem, we will look at what can cause BMW DSC failure and even give you tips on how to fix them.
+To help you narrow down the problem, we will look at what can cause BMW DSC failure and even give you tips on fixing them.

 Most Common Causes of BMW DSC Issues